PURPOSE & OBJECTIVE

 Because Community Managers are responsible for the management of a portfolio of associations, they regularly interact with up to five different Boards.
-Collectively, each Board has different short and long term goals, needs, and expectations.
+Collectively, each Board has different short and long-term goals, needs, and expectations.
 Individually, each Director has a unique personality, need, and expectation.
 Therefore, when performing their duties and communicating with their Boards, Community Managers must have critical thinking skills and be able to quickly adapt from one situation to the next, all while prioritizing their workload accordingly.

 Community Managers must be willing and able to learn and consistently follow standard processes (as trained by ProCom) in order to stay organized, maximize efficiency, and allow others (such as Assistant Community Managers and Operations Supervisors) to assist them.
-They must have excellent customer service skills, have excellent written and verbal communication skills, be willing to help others, be a team player, and always maintain a positive attitude.
+They must have excellent customer service skills, have excellent written and verbal communication skills, be willing to help others, be a team players, and always maintain a positive attitude.
 They must be proficient in Microsoft Windows, Word, Excel, and Outlook.
 They must be dependable, on time, and have reliable transportation.
-A high school diploma is required and some college is preferred.
+A high school diploma is required, and some college is preferred.

 THIS POSITION REPORTS TO

 An Operations Supervisor

 A Community Manager spends 85% of their time in a professional office environment.
 10% of their time is spent in their communities performing weekly site inspections, meeting Directors, homeowners, vendors, etc. 5% of their time is spent attending Board meetings, some of which are off-site at a local library, community center, school, or meeting facility.
 Most Board meetings are held monthly or bi-monthly.
 They are held in the evenings, Monday – Thursday, and generally last no more than two hours.

 Community Managers must be able to walk the common areas while performing their weekly site inspections and be able to walk an entire community while performing annual maintenance inspections.